 The menu at Smoor is not very extensive, they do a couple of breakfast dishes like Eggs and Pancakes.
 The main menu offerings comprise of Sandwiches, Burgers, Pasta, Pizza and other assorted dishes.
 The dessert menu features a variety of Cakes, Sundaes, and in my opinion the star attractions, the Plated Desserts.

 We dropped by Smoor one Thursday evening, for a dessert run.
 While the place wasn’t full, it was fairly crowded.
 Our intention was to only order desserts, but we’d heard good things about their Mumbai masala sandwich, and decided to give it a try.

 The sandwich featured a thick layer of masala potato, wedged together with thin slices of cheese, cucumber, tomato and bread, grilled to perfection.
 It was served with a side of masala fries and mint mayo.The sandwich was simple but tasty nonetheless, the side of fries and mayo equally good.

-I was skeptical about liking the dessert because I’m not a big fan of dark chocolate.
+I was skeptical about liking the dessert, personally not being a big fan of dark chocolate.
 However I was won over.
 The richness of the chocolate is offset by the tart raspberry and rose jam, with the flavours surprisingly working really well together.
 The black tea cremeux, although bitter at first, settles to leave you with a pleasant taste.
-The contrasting textures of the chocolate soil, the sponge and the namelaka leave you with sensory contentment.
+The contrasting textures of the chocolate soil, the sponge and the namelaka leave you at sensory contentment.